needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

   <tr>
    <td></td>
    <td><a href="#x-ray-shaders">X-ray shaders</a></td>
-   <td>Shaders that clip exterior surfaces, allowing the Camera to easily see into interior rooms from outside the walls.</td>
+   <td>Shaders that clip exterior surfaces, allowing the camera to easily see into interior rooms from outside the walls.</td>
   </tr>
 </table>